First Time Felon

-First Time Felon is a 1997 drama film starring Omar Epps.
+First Time Felon is a 1997 American drama television film directed by Charles S. Dutton, written by Daniel Therriault, and starring Omar Epps and Delroy Lindo.
+Based on actual events, the film is about Greg Yance (Epps), a young drug dealer and first-time offender facing a five-year prison sentence with no parole.
+He is offered an alternate sentence of 120 days in a grueling boot camp headed by Sgt.
+Calhoun (Lindo).
+Rachel Ticotin, Justin Pierce, Treach, and William Forsythe also star.

+First Time Felon aired on HBO on September 6, 1997.

 Plot

-A young inexperienced drug dealer and Vice Lords gang member, Greg Yance (Omar Epps), is arrested for drug possession in his hometown, Chicago.
+A young inexperienced drug dealer and Vice Lords gang member, Greg Yance, is arrested for drug possession in his hometown, Chicago.
 Because of Yance having five grams of drugs under his belt at the time of arrest, he is facing a five-year prison sentence with no parole for drug trafficking.
 Because it is his first offense, he is offered an alternate sentence of 120 days in an intensive boot camp.

-Throughout the boot camp, an experienced drill sergeant, Sergeant Calhoun (Delroy Lindo), continues pressuring Yance to follow through with the camp.
+Throughout the boot camp, an experienced drill sergeant, Sergeant Calhoun, continues pressuring Yance to follow through with the camp.
 Sergeant Calhoun's brutal methods breed resentment in Yance and other inmates.